pyconau/2018.pycon-au.org/_talks/45184-you-dont-need-that.md

     \ organizer.
 He has years of experience running volunteer-led conferences, starting\
     \ with PyCon Australia, then as director of linux.conf.au 2017.
 Currently he leads\
     \ North Bay Python, a single-track community Python conference run out of a live\
-    \ music venue in Petaluma, California, where he now lives. \r\n\r\nFor his day\
-    \ job, Christopher is a Software Engineer at Shutterstock, Inc, working on a distributed\
-    \ team of image search and discovery specialists.
-Christopher is an advocate within\
-    \ the Australian and International Python communities, is on the steering committee\
-    \ for PyCon Australia, serves on the Python Software Foundation's Grants Working\
-    \ Group, is a past board member of Linux Australia, and has been a fellow of the\
-    \ Python Software Foundation since 2013."
+    \ music venue in Petaluma, California, where he now lives. \r\n\r\n For his day job, Christopher is a Senior Software Engineer at Shutterstock, Inc, building tools that provide organizations with access to knowledge that’s dispersed and underutilized.
+Christopher is an advocate within the Australian and International Python communities, is on the steering committee for PyCon Australia, serves on the Python Software Foundation’s Grants Working Group, is a past board member of Linux Australia, and has been a fellow of the Python Software Foundation since 2013."

   company: North Bay Python / Shutterstock, Inc
   name: Christopher Neugebauer
   thumbnailUrl: christopher-neugebauer.png